 A17.
-ASAE 3000 includes a number of requirements that apply to all assurance engagements, including engagements in accordance with this ASAE.
+ASAE 3000 includes requirements that apply to assurance engagements, (other than audits or reviews of historical financial information), including engagements in accordance with this ASAE.
 In some cases, this ASAE may include additional requirements or application material in relation to those topics.